Boruto Uzumaki: In Boruto

-When Isshiki Otsutsuki invades the village, Boruto uses the Karma to send him to another dimension where he, Kawaki, Naruto and Sasuke manage to defeat him.
-Shortly afterward, Momoshiki possesses Boruto again and tries to kill Sasuke, managing to destroy his Rinnegan.
-The wounded Sasuke and Kawaki manage to fight Momoshiki until the young ninja recovers his own self.
-Still conflicted with the Otsutsuki taking part of their bodies with the Karma, Boruto and Kawaki decide to investigate the Kara agent Code to eliminate their curse.
-Kawaki unleashes his own Karma to kill Boruto while being controlled by Momoshiki.
-However, Momoshiki merges with Boruto so that he will not be erased permanently.
+During the three-year timeskip, Boruto and Sasuke were attacked by Code, and Sasuke was turned into a tree after being absorbed by one of Code's Ten-Tails clones.
+Boruto encountered former Kara member Koji Kashin, who warned him of the serious threats in the future and aided his training.
+Boruto later returns to Konoha to protect Sarada from Code, and then teleports to a dimension where he finds four evolved Divine Tree creatures, led by Jura, who attacked him and Code, forcing them to retreat.
+After returning to his hideout with Koji, Boruto reunites with Sarada and Sumire in the village.
+He gets contacted telepathically by Shikamaru Nara, the acting Eighth Hokage, who figures out Boruto's true identity.
+Boruto quickly informs Shikamaru about the Divine Tree clones who proceed to invade Konoha.
+He teleports to the village to protect his loved ones from Sasuke's clone, Hidari.
+After defeating Hidari, Boruto gets shot by Jura and collapses.
+He remains in touch with the village as both Kawaki and Mitsuki decide to negotiate with him in order to deal with the Divine Tree clones.

 In other media

 Outside manga and anime, Boruto also appears in the fighting game Naruto Shippuden: Ultimate Ninja Storm 4, first only in the ending and playable in the expansion pack Road to Boruto.
 Following Momoshiki's defeat, Boruto can fight against Naruto.
 Although Boruto loses, his father states he is proud of how much he developed his skills, pleasing Boruto.
 In 2019, CyberConnect2 CEO Hiroshi Matsuyama received multiple requests by fans to develop another Storm game but claimed that this was meant to be the final game in the series.
 Nevertheless, he claims Bandai Visual is up to decide if the developers should develop a new series of games focused on Boruto.
 He appears in the video game Naruto to Boruto: Shinobi Striker as a playable character, as well as Naruto x Boruto: Ninja Voltage.
 He is also featured in the Boruto light novels.